mefjush/phish-off/README.md

 # phish-off
-Google Apps Script to automatically filter-out phishing-off emails from Phished.io from your Gmail inbox.
+Google Apps Script to automatically filter-out phishing-off emails by Phished.io from your Gmail inbox.

 It automatically adds a `phish-off` label and archives all the phising-off emails.